-Kirsten is part of Boardman Clark’s full-service banking group serving primarily community banks located in Wisconsin, along with their holding companies and their insurance, securities, and investment subsidiaries.
+Kirsten is part of Boardman Clark’s full-service banking and financial services team, serving primarily community banks located in Wisconsin, along with their holding companies and their insurance, securities, and investment subsidiaries.
 She also provides legal advice to regional and out-of-state banks.
 Kirsten works closely with the Wisconsin Department of Financial Institutions, FDIC, Federal Reserve, OCC, and various state securities regulators on behalf of her banking clients.

 Kirsten has established de novo banks in Wisconsin and has helped form many holding companies for Wisconsin community banks.
 She regularly works with banks and their holding companies to acquire other banks and branches.
 Kirsten has helped banks, holding companies, and other corporations issue common stock, preferred stock, debt securities and trust preferred securities, to raise hundreds of millions of dollars capital.
 Kirsten successfully worked with the WBA to revise the new Wisconsin securities statutes to remove a provision that would have adversely impacted the traditional business of community banks in this state.